 The bottom side of the board provides pin names and connection information.

 - An introduction to the NoCAN platform

 - Installing a NoCAN network: step-by-step instructions for hardware and software.

 - A PDF version of the schematic is available here.

-Eagle CAD design files are available here.(comming soon)
+- Eagle CAD design files are available in our github repository.

 - SAMD21G19 source code for the CANZERO main MCU.